The Ultimate Guide to Writing Good Instagram Captions

 Creating a Call-to-Action in Your Instagram Caption

-To create a call-to-action on Instagram, you just need to ask your followers to do something after reading your caption!
-You can ask them a question about what they’re up to this weekend, or what they think of a new product, and tell them to leave their answer in the comments.
+To create a call-to-action in your Instagram caption, you just need to ask your followers to do something after reading your caption!
+You can ask them a simple question, like what they’re up to this weekend, or what they think of a new product.

 Using Emojis in Your Instagram Caption